dougeby/IntuneDocs/intune/quickstart-set-password-length-android.md

 ---
 # required metadata

-title: Quickstart - Set the required password length on Android devices
+title: Quickstart - Set the required password length for Android devices
 titlesuffix: Microsoft Intune
 description: In this quickstart you will use Microsoft Intune to set the length of the password required for Android devices.
 keywords: